igniuss/HomebrewAPI-wiki/Finding My Vehicle.md

 ```

 Be sure to check if the returned object is null or not, using ``Slua.IsNull(object)``!
+Now, ``self.vehicle`` will be **the parent** of your vehicle pieces, if you don't split your vehicle (detachers, rotators, hinges, etc), then you don't need to worry about this,
+and you'll be able to change the values by using ``self.vehicle.transform.GetChild(0)``, preferably caching it after ``HBU.GetMyOldestVehicle()``, since there is a slight cost to this call.

+You can also see how many children your vehicle root actually has by using the ``transform.childCount`` property, so you can iterate over them as you please.

 Raycasting is also a bit strange in Lua, since Unity's raycasting system uses some explicit C# language agnostics, more specifically, the ``out`` parameter.